RyanLua/InstaWebhooks/docs/source/installation.rst

 From source code
 ----------------

-You can additionally install from source code.
-This allows you to modify the Python code yourself (i.e. change the embed looks or message contents).
+Installing from source code is another option to contribute or use the latest development version.

 1. `Clone the repository <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>`_ onto your machine